 Our course will improve your reading, writing, listening and speaking skills.
-Tasks and activities will be based around the content covered in the Hospitality certificate.
+Tasks and activities will be based around the content covered in the Vocational certificate.

 Recognition of Prior Learning (RPL)

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

 Depending on the level students come into the course with, the Certificate II in EAL (Employment) may take 6 – 12 months depending on the vocational course selected

 Tue - AM and PM